comperby/price_table_new/README.md

 The admin interface loads `js/admin.js` and exposes AJAX parameters via `wppm_ajax_obj` for all asynchronous operations.

 Price tables initially show only a limited number of rows.
-You can configure the limit and the "Show more" button style on the **Стиль** page.
+The **Стиль** page lets you configure the "Show more" button (size, font and animation speed) and fine tune table borders just like in Google Sheets.